 Amid the group of big size houseboats, that make the majority of the traffic in the backwaters, what you sometimes stumble upon is a small canoe, with a fisherman delivering goods, and sometimes, local people.

 The backwater in Kerala had its own charm.
-Here people seemed to have adopted a good lifestyle while living in a complete harmony with nature.
+Here people seemed to have adopted a good lifestyle while living in complete harmony with nature.

 As you drift through the small canals – which, however, is only possible in a small canoe – and run through its colony of small villages, you come across housewives washing clothes or doing other household chores, while men were busy driving boats or working in the paddy fields.